 Note: You can purchase a plug-in to automate this process from Steve Kubis at Silicon Prairie Software.
 As of the last update, a single-user license is US$30, and a site license is US$300.
 Please direct questions on the plug-in to email@example.com.

-- Chapter numbering.
-In the book window, you will need to assign the chapter numbers in the book window.
-For example, for the front and back matter, you can set a chapter number to text by right-clicking the file in the book window, and choosing Numbering > Chapter > Format: Text.
+- If you need words and not just numbers, assign the chapter numbers in the book window.
+For example, for the front and back matter, you can set a chapter number to use text by right-clicking the file in the book window, and choosing Numbering > Chapter > Format: Text.
 This is necessary to show TOC–1, or APP–1 (where TOC and APP are the chapter numbers) on the LEP.

 <$chapnum> – <Spagenum> <$paratext>

-These building blocks will add the chapter number and page numbers in front of the revision numbers/dates automatically.
+These building blocks will add the chapter number–page number in front of the revision numbers/dates automatically.
 The gap in front of <$paratext> might be handled via a tab stop.
 Depending on your formatting, you may need to rearrange these building blocks.